Shushishtok/AtS-my-first-mod/Getting Started.md

 builder.SetPreviewDescription("+{0} Global Resolve");
 ```

-In this case, we want the text to show how much Global Resolve we got, in total, from all the instances of the hook firing.
+In this case, we want the text to show how much Global Resolve we got, in total, from all instances of the hook firing.
 This will count up all instances (stacks) of the hooked effect and calculate how much Global Resolve they give the player in total.
 Note that this value is an `Integer` - it cannot be `3.5` Global Resolve for instance.
 This is important in order to make the dynamic value show up properly.

 Let's add the arguments to the preview to set up the dynamic values: